 Morita’s no-holds-barred writing and Obata’s realistic artwork offer a pretty bleak look into the oft-romanticized yakuza lifestyle.
 Sure, things might look good from the top of the pyramid, but for the little guys at the bottom, life is hell.

-30 Day Manga Challenge 2018 manga releases anime Bessatsu Friend comedy Cyborg 009 ecchi Fantagraphics josei Keiko Takemiya Kodansha Comics manga Moto Hagio one shot seinen Seven Seas Entertainment shojo Shojo Beat shonen Shotaro Ishinomori spoilers Vertical Comics Viz Media Year 24 Yen Press
+30 Day Manga Challenge 2018 manga releases anime Bessatsu Friend ecchi Fantagraphics josei Keiko Takemiya Kodansha Comics manga manga history Moto Hagio one shot seinen Seven Seas Entertainment Shogakukan shojo Shojo Beat shonen Shotaro Ishinomori spoilers Vertical Comics Viz Media Year 24 Yen Press